tnmy44/gitlab-analytics/.gitlab/issue_templates/[New Request] New Data Source.md

     - [ ] Security (Security Risk Management Officer)
     - [ ] Privacy (Lead Legal Counsel - Privacy)
     - [ ] Not applicable - this data source is already extracted and it concerns extending the current pipeline
-* [ ] If it is indicated that the data source contains personal data and is needed to get extracted, work with privacy and legal team to obtain approval.
+* [ ] If it is indicated that the data source contains personal data and is needed to get extracted, work with privacy team to obtain approval.
+The following approval is required:
+    - [ ] Privacy (Lead Legal Counsel - Privacy)

 **Admin**
  * [ ] Create issue for creation of extract process (not needed if using Stitch/FiveTran)